 Commercial diving, by convention, arguably includes more demanding modes of diving that are potentially subject to greater risk than the dives typically made by diving scientists.
 Scientists therefore argued that they should not be required to meet the various heavy requirements on the diving operation, nor should their employer/institutions be subject to the workplace regulations imposed on commercial diving.
 With that comes high insurance premiums for both liability and worker’s compensation insurances, and an exponentially more complex system of management.

 The beauty of the entire system, as I have viewed it, is that the science of diving itself is left with an open slate, where scientific divers may embrace what’s new and forward looking in order to give their science a leading and competitive edge.
-This does not mean rules and regulations can be arbitrarily created, rather the system provides for reviewing new standards, even at the level of the individual self-regulating institution, for sake of making meaningful gains in the science of diving.
-Expert level review falls on the responsibility of the Diving Control Board, thus a committee based review provides the approach to expand upon the minimum standards accepted by the institution.
+This does not mean rules and regulations can be arbitrarily created or broken, rather the system provides for reviewing new standards, even at the level of the self-regulating institution, for sake of making meaningful gains in the science of diving and diving for science.
+Expert level review falls on the responsibility of the Diving Control Board, thus a committee based peer review provides the approach to expand upon the minimum standards accepted by the institution.

 It all comes back to the founding principles of the AAUS, which are those that the community must forever uphold as its minimum standards; those which are set as law to take advantage of the exemption to OSHA 29 CFR 1910 Subpart T. Without that, diving for science is dead (in the US at least), and the sciences that benefit come to rest in a watery grave.
 If the commercial diving community had its way, all underwater work would be hired out to diving professionals, arguing that the average scientist isn’t fit for the task.
 By contrast, the scientists say that the average commercial diver doesn’t have the aptitude to conduct underwater science.